lvtlover/dwap/README.md

 * Self Hosted - All files needed can be embeded in one DWAP file.
 It can even run without an internet connection.

+# How to use?

+1. Create an empty folder, like abc/, and put html files, js, css and other needed files inside the folder.
+Make sure to have abc/index.html, as it will be treated as home page.

+2. zip all files in folder into a zip file, like abc.zip (note, don't zip abc/ folder itself, just files and subfolders).

+3. rename abc.zip to abc.dwap

+4. use dwap/dwap.exe to run abc.dwap .
+On MacOS, once dwapView got installed, .dwap file can run by double click on it.

+# Best practice

+It may be easier for user to use to create a zip file which has .dwap file, dwap.exe, dwapView.dmg and a readme files inside.

 Try it https://github.com/lvtlover/dwap/releases